El Solitario: Death

 El Solitario had suffered injuries during the latter part of his career, resulting in several infections and illnesses.
 During a match with Fishman, he re-injured himself and was taken to the hospital while complaining of abdominal pain.
 His doctors initially misdiagnosed his condition, and it was later discovered that he was suffering from internal bleeding that required immediate surgery.
 On April 6, 1986, at the age of 39, El Solitario died while on the operating table as a result of a cardiac arrest.

 Although El Solitario's life was fairly short, his professional career spanned over twenty-five years and he is regarded as one of the greatest Mexican professional wrestlers of all time.
 He was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996.

 His son, El Hijo del Solitario, made his wrestling debut in 1990.

+In 2002, El Solitario was ranked at 63 of the greatest professional wrestler of all time in the book The Top 100 Wrestlers of All Time by John Molinaro, edited by Dave Meltzer and Jeff Marek.